 The tip of your drumstick has the most significant influence over the sound of your electronic drum set.
 Therefore, you need to be a little picky when it comes to it.
 Wood and nylon are the most common choices when it comes to tips.

 Wooden tips are the oldest type of tips in the world.
-They have a classic aesthetic and a great feel on the hand.
-When it comes to audio, they have a neutral but warm sound.
-However, do know that there are plenty of different types of wood tips, and each has its unique sound profile.
+They have a great aesthetic and a classic feel on the hand.
+When it comes to audio, they have neutral but rich sounds.
+However, do know that there are plenty of different types of wooden tips, and each has its own different sound.

-Nowadays, nylon tips are becoming more popular for electronic drum sticks.
+Nowadays, nylon tip sticks are becoming more popular for electronic drums.
 This is because, unlike wooden ones, nylon ones do not splinter and therefore are less damaging to your expensive drums.
 They are also much more durable than wood tips.
 While drumsticks with nylon tips tend to be slightly more expensive, it’s not by a large margin.